avyma/HealthKY/README.md

     1. Overview
     2. Analysis - Dashboard style view that allows viewers to hav a more indepth understanding of the characteristics of the counties wit
-    3. Graph
-- Dashboard-style panel complete with a bar chart of chronic conditions prevalence vs. years (2010-2017) by county.
+    3. Graph of prevalence of chronic conditions (2010-2017) by county

-Significant but still

 ## Objectives
-The primary objective of this map is to demonstrate the author's web mapping capability as evidenced in creative and robust application of HTML, CSS, and Javascript (Leaflet, D3, MapBox) to create this map.
-It is intended that the end-result will be used as a show-piece for medical professionals that are engaging in research, specifically in the area of social determinants of health.
-It is hope that the map will serve to spark imagination on the enormous potential of web map design and its role in the healthcare research sector.
+The primary objective of this project is to demonstrate the author's web mapping skills and UX/UI architecture capability by harnessing the power behind the integrated application of HTML, CSS, D3.
+Secondly, as discussed, this map is an attempt to expand mapping using larger data sets.
+Thirdly, by boldly selecting the just-introduced D3 javascript library (instead of the much familiar Leaflet library which was emphasized in MAP673), it is hoped that this project will enable the author to leapfrog to the next level of proficiency and understanding of the D3.js.

+Ultimately, on a more practical level, this web mapping initiative is intended to serve as a showcase to specifically impressed upon the medical research professionals involved in the social determinants of health  - a growing area of interests - the enormous potential value of web map design.

 ## User Requirements
 From informal conversations, it is determined that medical professionals need the following: